CMPSC-304-Robotic-Agents-Spring-2024/final_project/README.md

 ## Proposal

-You are invited to develop a project idea by the start of the lab session on April 16th.
+You are invited to develop a project idea by the start of the class session on April 16th.
+Proposal must be completed in a branch and an appropriate PR must be made.
 In the proposal document, please address all TODO tags that ask you to document your idea, outline acceptance criteria, illustrate its feasibility, and indicate whether additional hardware is needed.
 The instructor will provide feedback soon after proposal submission and may ask to adjust the proposed idea or its acceptance criteria.
 All extraneous text (instructions) must be removed from the proposal document (except for headings).

 ## Working Prototype and Progress Report